Speak to an expert

 Can Air Source Heat Pumps cool your home?

-Air source heat pumps are one of the best ways to heat your home dependably, comfortably, and without having to worry about gas in your home, you’ll also not have to worry about emissions as heat pumps produce no CO2!
+Air source heat pumps are one of the best ways to heat your home and hot water dependably, comfortably, and without having to worry about gas in your home.
+You’ll also won’t have to worry about emissions as heat pumps produce no CO2 making them an environmentally friendly solution for your home.

-But can ASHPs also cool your home?
-Some indeed can, but this function comes with particular downsides that mean they’re not always desirable for all areas.
+But can home heat pumps also cool your home?
+Some can, but this function comes with particular downsides that mean they’re not always desirable for all areas.

 Here is what you need to know: